Improving business letter and proposal writing skills.

 If you can run a test mailing on a small but representative section of the list, it will tell you all you need to know.

-If the idea of cleaning a list and using precious time to test it seems expensive, consider the cost of sending your mailing and getting disappointing results, or none at all.
+If the idea of cleaning a list and using precious time to test it seems expensive, consider the cost of sending out your messages and getting disappointing results, or none at all.

-Apart from wasting the time and money, you may have damaged your standing with subordinates, peers, and seniors.
+Apart from the waste of time and money, you may have damaged your standing with subordinates, peers, and seniors.

 Test small.
 If the test works, you can go ahead with confidence.